dmx974/oxygen/README.md

 		return "I'm the father of " + number + " cats all named " + obj;
 	};

-Then, in the template side, your brand new filter is available:
+And now, in the template side, your brand new filter is available:

 	{{ "Alfred"|caterizer(6) }}